machineid-io/crewai-machineid-template/README.md

   - Uses a default `deviceId` of `crewai-agent-01` (override with `MACHINEID_DEVICE_ID`)
   - Calls **POST** `/api/v1/devices/register` with `x-org-key` and a `deviceId`
   - Calls **GET** `/api/v1/devices/validate` before running the Crew
-  - Prints clear status fields:
+  - Prints clear status:
     - `ok` / `exists` / `restored`
     - `limit_reached` (free tier = 3 devices)
     - `allowed` / `not allowed`

 - A minimal `requirements.txt` using only:
   - `crewai`
   - `requests`

-This mirrors the same register + validate flow as the `machineid-python-starter` but wired directly into a real CrewAI agent and task.
+This mirrors the same register + validate pattern used in the Python and LangChain templates, but wired directly into a real CrewAI agent and task.

 ---